ShotaTakahashi/aws-eks-terraform/README.md

 ```

 ## Key
-It is easy.
+If you want to access nodes using ssh, you should make each private and public key, but it is easy. \
 First, make a private key.\
 Second, make a public key using the private key.\
-Finally, add the name of key to *.tfvars file.
+Finally, add the name and path of key to *.tfvars file.

 ```
 $ ssh-keygen -t rsa